-Six months later, I was broke and found my self having to find another full time job.
+A year later, I was almost broke and found my self having to find another full time job.
 You see, unfortunately I did not look at my time off as the opportunity it was and I didn’t acquire any new skills during unemployment .
-I thought I would have time to figure things out and I would would have my A HA moment but the money ran out before the moment came.
+I thought I would have time to figure things out and I would would have my "A-HA" moment but the money ran out before the moment came.

 Tired of Being a Follower

 We are not taught as children to be the captain’s of our own ship.
 From a young age we are taught how to be good followers.
 Follow the teacher, follow the education system, follow the Boss.
 The thought of this has been a thorn in my side and I wanted to break free from this pattern and pull that pesky thorn out for good but I had blown my chance, so I thought.

 Knowing I had to again join the 9 to 5 or more like 5 to 9, I was determined for it to be different, it was going to have purpose for me.
 I had my eye on a well-known non profit supporting Women in the Entertainment Industry.
 I loved the mission statement and as soon as there was an opening I applied and three interviews later I became their Director of Membership.

 I went into this position with a grateful attitude and I had really high hopes for the position.
 I knew I would be good at because I really cared about helping women achieve their professional goals in the Enterainment Industry.
 After all, I was in the Indusrty and I really wanted to help women fulfill their potential.
 I wanted to be their life boat and help them navigate the rough waters of the Entertainment Industry.